rohrl/frontprop/README.md

 1. requirement for explicitely provided expected outputs,
 1. inability to continuously learn and infer at the same time
 1. learning is bounded (training data is defined upfront and training has to end before inference can start)
+1. distribution shifts between real data and training data
+1. requires saving each layer's forward results to be used for the backward pass
+1. computationally intensive
+1. requires knowledge of derivatives of each layer

 (this list is not exhaustive)